ankit998/Capstone-Project/README.md

 Data Section

-The data comes from Dingqi Yang from the following link https://sites.google.com/site/yangdingqi/home/foursquare-dataset.
+The data comes  from the following link https://sites.google.com/site/yangdingqi/home/foursquare-dataset.
 It contains 227,428 check-ins in New York city.
 The data contains a file in tsv format.
 Each file contains 8 columns, which are:

 User ID (anonymized)